Memory Trick Widget

 I had also been interested in the idea of generating large amounts of images with GenAI tools for a while and this seemed liked a good opportunity to try that out.
 I had tried a variety of different GenAI image generation tools and was very surprised with the quality of the results and how quickly they can be generated.
 I should say that I do not think GenAI images are a replacement for (or at all equivalent to) images created by human artists.
 However, as someone with an interest in hobby game development (video and board games), I am interested in the possibility of using GenAI images for projects where there's no budget for designers or artists and these images are "good enough".

 There are lots of different ways to generate lots of images with GenAI tools, but I opted to use a Python script I wrote, which used the segmind/SSD-1B model (more info on the Hugging Face site here), on a desktop computer.
 The desktop computer I used was not particularly powerful and the graphics card was definitely not the best for the task (an Nvidia GeForce GTX 1070), but it worked well enough.
 The Python script went through each of the possible passphrases ("orange house sky tram", "orange house sky boat", "orange house sky lamp" and so on) and generated three images for that passphrase.
-Each image took 1-2 minutes to generate but this would have been much quicker on a computer with a newer graphics and more powerful graphics card.
+Each image took 1-2 minutes to generate but this would have been much quicker on a computer with a newer and more powerful graphics card.
 As I had written a Python script to generate the images, I could run the script and leave my computer for a few hours before coming back and reviewing the results multiple times, over a weekend.

 An example of three generated images for the passphrase 'red tiger corn lamp'.
 The selected image for the widget has a blue border.